Skip to content

 Coppersmith Sarajevo

-This morning, we will meet our guide to start our exploration of the city.
+This morning, start your exploration of the city.
 The compact Old Town makes for easy and enjoyable exploration on foot, and the Ferhadija pedestrian street is lined with architectural monuments, cafes, and shops.
-We will stroll along the Miljacka River and see the bridges built during Ottoman times.
+Stroll along the Miljacka River and see the bridges built during Ottoman times.
 One of these, the elegant stone Latin Bridge, is where the Serbian nationalist Gavrilo Princip shot and killed Franz Ferdinand and his wife.
 Nowadays, a plaque commemorates the place of the assassination, and a small museum stands on the northern bank of the river.

-Later, we will also visit the Jewish Museum, housed in the oldest synagogue in the region, before some free time for lunch and exploration of the old town independently.
+Later, visit the Jewish Museum, housed in the oldest synagogue in the region, before some free time for lunch and exploration of the old town independently.

 Next to the Coppersmith Street, you can see the Marketplace Mosque.
 Erected in the 16th century, it is still a functioning temple, and calls to prayer can still be heard several times a day.